karen-ly/MissionEcopossible/README.md

 <img src='http://g.recordit.co/LFFty51jTW.gif' title='Dialogue Sample' width='' alt='Dialogue Sample' />

 ### Submarine Game
-In levels 2, 3, and 4, the player plays a submarine mini game to help the main characters clean up their homes.
-By pressing and holding down the screen, the submarine extends its claw to collect a new item.
+In levels 2, 3, and 4, there is a submarine mini game to help the main characters clean up their homes.
+By pressing and holding down the screen, the player can extend the submarine's claw to collect a new item.
 Each time a trash item is collected, its name and category is displayed for the player to remember.

 <img src='DemoImages/subGame.gif' title='Submarine Game' width='' alt='Submarine Game' />